 Setting raw gemstones may be a little challenging into various types of jewelry, but when done with skill, it can often yield amazing results.
 They never went out of fashion entirely, so we often find ways to wear raw gemstones jewelry.
 Crystals naturally come in different sizes and shapes, which is not only very appealing but also quite handy when it comes to arranging them in rings or necklaces.
 Usually, they are mostly found in pendants, as these can be made even in the most unplanned way, but there are numerous other types of raw gemstone jewelry.
 On the other side of the rainbow from smooth, naturally polished stones, we have water-worn gemstones.
 Usually found in faster rivers, their irregular surfaces and shapes characterize these gemstones.

 While the angles have been modified by years of tumbling down the riverbed and synergies with other stones, these gems are not very smooth.
 Due to their unique shape, they are held in a spot by an elegant enclosure, or used as beads.
 If you want your raw gemstone to display some luster, you can opt for sliced gemstones.
 While one of their sides remains unfinished and offers the charm for natural stones, the overlay along which the gem is sliced will be perfectly smooth.
 Typically, these stones are much easier to blend with different kinds of jewelry, which makes them quite famous.
 Finally, some of the jewelry with raw gemstones is made by applying a thin layer of minerals that developed in geodes or as plates.
 Known as druzy, these crystal formations can work as a background for a more prominent gemstone, or as the focus of the piece.
 It all happens due to their appealing texture and the way the light is reflected.
-Even though there are a lot of interesting ways to showcase the beauty of gemstones in all their radiant glory, natural forces have been developing some stones for much longer than us.
+Even though there are a lot of interesting ways to showcase the beauty of gemstones in all their radiant glory, natural forces have been developing some stones for much longer than we.

 Caring for Your Raw Gemstone Jewelry Before You Clean

 Cleaning your raw gemstones after they get dirty is the only component of proper care.
 Sometimes pre-use care also plays an important role.
 Apply your colognes, perfumes, and hairsprays before you wear your gemstone jewelry.
-These chemicals decrease the gem brilliance and the ability to reflect light; thus, they can be extremely destructive to some gems.
+These chemicals decrease the gem's brilliance and the ability to reflect light; thus, they can be extremely destructive to some gems.
 If possible, wear your colognes and perfumes in areas that won’t get in contact with your gemstones.
 May your raw gemstone jewelry shine like on the very first day of your purchase.